pdefusco/CDE_1.19_NewFeatures/README.md

 ![alt text](img/check_job_1.png)

-Open the Airflow UI and validate the branch chosen by the Airflow DAG.
+Open the Airflow UI and validate job execution.

 ![alt text](img/check_job_2.png)

 You can choose from a variety of Airflow monitoring options.
-For example the Graph tab:
+For example the Graph tab provides a way to validate which branch was chosen by the Airflow DAG.

 ![alt text](img/check_job_3.png)